scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 Even among collaborators who are competent in their own domain, crossing disciplines can often demand the use of novel tools – for example, a neuroscientist may be well-versed in Matlab, and wish to collaborate with a policy researcher who’s skilled in SPSS.
 It’s easy to end up with a collaboration where neither party has any idea how to use the tools of the other.

 In other words, I have an environment and you have an environment.
 I want to do things my way, you want to do them yours.
-If we wish to work together, either as student and teacher, or as collaborators, this doesn’t really work.
+If we wish to work together – either as student and teacher, or as collaborators – this doesn’t really work.

-A place to ensure reproducability.
+This issue becomes even more pronounced when we begin “collaborating” with other researchers we know nothing about – as when we try to re-use someone elses scientific code, or reproduce their results.
+Structurally, this situation is not much different than the above-described issues that arise between students and instructors – the publishing researcher clearly has (or should have!) mastery of their tool stack, and they should ideally publish instructions that are as broadly usable as possible.

 For administration